xding78/Sharing/glossary_draft.rst

 An Accidental Fork happens when two or more miners select the block simultaneously.
 Then, one chain becomes longer than other.
 Also, the network abandons blocks that are not included in the long chain.
 These blocks are referred to as “`orphan blocks`_.” |br| *→ See also:* Fork_

 **Agreement Ledger** |br|
-is considered as `distributed ledger`_ (DL), where two or more parties use it to negotiate and reach an agreement.
+An agreement ledger is considered as a `distributed ledger`_ (DL), where two or more parties use it to negotiate and reach an agreement.

 **ASIC** |br|
-stands for *Application Specific Integrated Circuit*, also referred to Silicon Chip is created to do a single task with significant power savings.
-ASICs are more efficient as compared to conventional hardware like CPU and GPU. *ASIC* is designed to process `SHA-256`_ hashing_ problems for mining more bitcoins.
+ASIC is a type of computer processing chip that performs a singular function. |br|
+Due to its specialization, an *ASIC* is much more efficient and cost-effective than a generalized computer processor that can perform many functions.
+In the blockchain industry, ASIC boards have been used to perform the SHA-256_ hashing_ required for Proof-of-Work_ (PoW), greatly outstripping the `hash rate`_ of even the most powerful GPU miners.

 **API** |br|
 Application Programming Interface (API) is referred to be a software intermediary that enables two different applications to interact with each other.
 These interfaces define ways to do communication between several components.